 How to buy Anova Metals (AWV) shares

 Anova Metals Limited is a gold business based in Australia.
-Anova Metals shares (AWV) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars. and has a market cap (total outstanding shares value) of $31.3 million.
+Anova Metals shares (AWV) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Anova Metals has a market cap (total outstanding shares value) of $31.3 million.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Anova Metals

 - Compare share trading platforms.
 To buy shares listed in Australia, you'll need to sign up to a broker with access to the Australian Securities Exchange (ASX).
 Our table below can help you choose.

 - Open and fund your brokerage account.
 Complete an application with your personal and financial details, like your ID and tax file number.
 Fund your account with a bank transfer, PayPal or debit card.